tudelft/UnifiedOptitrackClients/README.md

 The contents of this repository are licensed under **GNU General Public License v3.0** (see `LICENSE` file).

-Technische Universiteit Delft hereby disclaims all copyright interest in the program “Unified Mocap Client" (one line description of the content or function) written by the Author(s).
+Technische Universiteit Delft hereby disclaims all copyright interest in the program “Unified Mocap Router" (one line description of the content or function) written by the Author(s).

 Henri Werij, Dean of the Faculty of Aerospace Engineering

-© 2024, Anton Bredenbeck, Till Blaha
+© 2024,2025 Anton Bredenbeck, Till Blaha